patriciadeboer/myjourney2code/dailylog.md

 ### Day 1: November 30, 2018 - Friday
 **Time Spent**: 2hrs

-**Today's Work**: Introduction to HTML (Web Developer Bootcamp on Udemy) - made a simple webpage declaring Lebron James as the GOAT with hyperlinks, images, etc.
+**Today's Work**: Made a very basic animation.
+Just something to get this challenge started.
+I played with some formatting as well.
+Some of the base of the site I had started building before starting the challenge.

-**Thoughts**: I find it appropriate going back to the very basics to start off my 100 day coding challenge.
-Colt Steele's course, so far, has been amazing, because he goes beyond the coding process and explains the rationale behind some concepts like "semantic markup."
-Though, I personally have to focus more and eliminate distractions while doing this daily challenge.
-I have to make that 1 hr+ time sacred!
+**Thoughts**: Tomorrow I hope to go back and clean up some of my base code for the site, as I want to make sure things don't go out of hand quickly.

 **Link(s) to work/Other Relevant Links**
 1. Project: https://patriciadeboer.github.io/myjourney2code/projects/project1.html